-In sum, we urge the Commission to step back from the ill-considered deregulatory path in this Proposed Rule.
+In sum, the Commission should step back from the ill-considered deregulatory path in this Proposed Rule.
 Instead, the Commission should reconsider the market and systemic risk benefits of open and competitive exchange trading and seek to bring these benefits to a greater share of the market through reform of the MAT process.
 This is both in accord with the public interest and in accord with Congressional intent in the Dodd-Frank Act, which sought a unified system of competitive exchange trading and clearing for liquid derivatives.